October 7 Contest: Scramble!

 WEEKLY PRIZES include a $5 or $10 gift certificate for that week's winners, depending on the contest.

-- Prize winners will be listed each week on the league bulletin board by the red restaurant doors.
+- Prize winners will be listed each week in the league prize binder on the console under the TV.

 - Prize gift certificates will be emailed to the winners each week at the email address you provided at registration.